 one or more persons already controlling at least one other undertaking, or one or more companies which by purchasing securities or assets, by agreement or in another way acquires direct or indirect control over one or more undertakings or parts thereof.

-The concept of “control” under the Competition Act is consistent with the definition set out in the EUMR and the SCA also refers to the European Commissions Consolidated Jurisdictional Notice for guidance in the assessment of control.
+The concept of “control” under the Competition Act is consistent with the definition set out in the EUMR and the SCA refers to the European Commissions Consolidated Jurisdictional Notice for guidance in the assessment of control.
 Control thus encompasses both the power to determine the strategic commercial decisions of the target (“positive control”) and the possibility to exercise a decisive influence of an undertaking and the power to veto strategic decision of the target (“negative control”).

 An acquisition of a minority interest is subject to the merger control rules only if it involves a de facto acquisition of control, for example by veto rights, and provided that the thresholds are met.
 Acquisitions of non-controlling minority interests are not subject to merger control.

 What are the jurisdictional thresholds (turnover, assets, market share and/or local presence)?
 Are there different thresholds that apply to particular sectors?

 A concentration is subject to mandatory notification in Sweden if: